-One important safety measure has been instituted, but its far from becoming an industry-wide precaution.
+One important safety measure has been instituted, but it’s far from becoming an industry-wide precaution.
 You’ve probably seen it around the workshop, on the job site, or in your own hand.
-If you’re trigger is black, you’re using a contact trip mechanism.
-If it’s silver, or gray, you’re using sequential trip.
+If your trigger is black, you’re using a contact trip mechanism.
+If it’s silver or gray, you’re using the sequential trip.
 But what does that difference mean?

 Contact vs. Sequential Trip Nail Gun Triggers: Uses & Safety

 Contact trip triggers are by far the industry standard.
 Contractors generally purchase contact trip nail guns for one simple reason: they’re faster.
 Faster tools make for more efficient workers and employees who spend fewer, more productive hours on the job equal less-expensive construction projects in the long run.